 If you are a company owner, you will be used to taking funds you need from your company in the form of a small salary.
 With anything extra paid as dividends, or perhaps as rent or interest.

-For some years the first £2,000 of dividends received by each taxpayer has been tax-free, but that is about to change.
-From 6 April 2023 only the first £1,000 of dividends received by each taxpayer in a year will be tax-free and from 6 April 2024 that dividend allowance will be cut to £500 per year.
+For some years the first £2,000 of dividends received by each taxpayer has been tax-free.
+However, that is about to change.
+Instead from 6 April 2023 only the first £1,000 of dividends received by each taxpayer in a year will be tax-free and from 6 April 2024.
+This dividend allowance will be cut to £500 per year.
 Where your family company pays dividends to shareholders (such as family members), up to their dividend allowance, you need to review this strategy for 2023/24.
 We can help you with this.

 • Basic rate band: 8.75%

 Also the dividend tax rates were increased on 6 April 2022.
 Unless changed again in the Budget on 15 March 2023, they will be the same in 2023/24.